 I have known for about two years that the fresh garlic from the same IGA is from China.
 I rarely buy it for it is never very fresh and lacks the flavor fresh garlic should have.
 I cannot understand why fresh garlic is sourced from the other side of the world!
 What happened to Gilroy, CA the garlic capital of the world?
 The self proclaimed pumpkin capital of the world is Morton, IL where Libby’s grows and produces canned pumpkin.
 It is only 138 miles from my local IGA to Morton, IL!
 China is over 10,000 miles away!
 Are the margins at the IGA stores so tight that they have to resort to sourcing fresh and canned food products, which are available regionally, from the other side of the world to save a few pennies?
 The management team at the Independent Grocers Association should understand that the customers who support the IGA stores are the farmers and produces of food products that populate small town America where most of the IGA stores are located.
 Makes you wonder if the IGA in Morton, IL carries canned pumpkin from China.
 If so the employees from the Libby’s plant might want to talk with the store manager.

 I was again in my local IGA a few days ago and as I walking down an aisle I noticed some fruit preserves that were priced at half the price of every other brand.
 The brand was the same as the pumpkin - Polar brand.
 Food safety in the U.S. has had some problems as witnessed by numerous food recalls and the illnesses and even deaths from tainted fresh produce like spinach and cantaloupe.
 But, at least I know we have an agency that monitors and inspects our food products.
 I personally have no idea how that is accomplished in China.
 And please do not think I am some prejudiced flag waver.
 I love to cook and visit ethnic grocery stores including a large Asian grocery store where I often purchase products produced in China.
 Ethnic groceries are a real joy for they provide me with new and unique ingredients that challenge me to prepare new dishes I have never tried before.
 They offer specialty products I cannot source from a U.S. supplier.
-If my local IGA, that I have supported for 30 years, cannot support the farmers and producers of food from the U.S and continues to stock their shelves with both the Polar brand and their own private labeled products produced in China I will start spending my food money elsewhere.
+If my local IGA, which I have supported for 30 years, cannot support the farmers and producers of food from the U.S and continues to stock their shelves with both the Polar brand and their own private labeled products produced in China I will start spending my food money elsewhere.
 Garlic and canned pumpkin are not specialty products.

 Now back to the can of pumpkin.
 After reading the pumpkin label I returned the can of pumpkin and asked for a refund.
 When asked what the problem was I simply stated that the pumpkin was from China.
 The clerk did not look up or react in any way to my comment.
 She simply completed the transaction and refunded my money.
 If you and I do not react someday we may all be eating Thanksgiving pumpkin pie made with pumpkin from China.
 That just doesn't seem right.